zoto96/RitaBot/_pages/new-bot.md

 If you don't yet have a github account, [create one](https://github.com/join)!
 It's free and easy.

+The repo to fork is located here: https://github.com/ZyC0R3/RitaBot

 Use the button in the upper righthand side of this page to fork the repo so that it will be associated with your github account.

 ### Step 2 - Create a new Discord App